 Seek Out Help

 It’s there, it’s unbiased, and it’s free, explains Lupert.
 “We have in-house experts on our staff who provide parents with unbiased advice and support.
-They can direct you to camps they think might be a good fit, and they can talk to you about your concerns or what kind of experience you want your child to have.”
+They can direct you to camps they think might be a good fit; in addition, they will discuss your concerns about what kind of experience you want your child to have.”

 Find the Perfect Fit

 The best place to start, Lupert suggests, is by establishing what it is you hope your child will experience or achieve throughout the course of camp.
 Is the goal to increase independence or to work on social interaction skills?
 Are you looking for your child to learn a specific skill?
 Line up your goals first and then seek out the camp that can best match them, rather than refitting your goals to match the profile of a certain camp, Lupert says.
 “There are so many camps out there, there is no need to settle for something that does not feel like a perfect fit.”

 Camp Directors are the year-round employees who will meet with you before summer begins; unlike the counselors, who typically start working a week before camp begins.
 “Camp Directors will typically want to meet with your child one-on-one; and many will come and do this in your home.
 They can also give you a tour of the camp facility, and answer your questions and concerns,” she says.
 Lupert stresses being honest about where your child is at; this way, the Camp Director can gauge if their particular facility can serve your camper.

 “You want to be honest about your child’s skills, what they most enjoy doing, and how much assistance they will need throughout the day.
 This way, on the off chance that the Director doesn’t think her Camp would be the best fit for your child, she can recommend a different camp that would work.”